tinymce/tinymce-docs/_new_content_templates/blank_releasenotes.md

 - The Enhanced Media Embed plugin, see: [Enhanced Media Embed plugin]({{site.baseurl}}/plugins/premium/mediaembed/).
 - Deploying the server-side components, see: [Server-side component installation]({{site.baseurl}}/enterprise/server/).

-### Security update for self-hosted server-side components
+### Updating the self-hosted server-side components

-Version X.Y.Z provides security updates for the Java-based server-side components.
+Version X.Y.Z provides updates for the Java-based server-side components.
 To deploy the updated version of the server-side components:

-1.
+1. Update your Java Application Server to the minimum required version:

+    - Eclipse Jetty 9.4 or later
+    - Apache Tomcat:
+        - 9 or later
+        - 8.5.12+
+        - 8.0.42+
+        - 7.0.76+

+2. Replace the existing server-side `.war` files with the version 2.5.0 `.war` files bundled with {{site.productname}} vnumtxt or later.

 For information on: